 What about Paid Advertising?

-Again, try doing it organically for 3 months.
+Before spending money marketing, try doing it organically for 3 months.
 If you feel you could have better results spending some money on paid ads, then go for it.
 I don’t do paid advertising as I believe that anyone can become social savvy enough to manage it all on their own and be successful.
-Moreover, there are instances like you’ve saturated your market with your current efforts and need to expand your reach.
-In that case, paid ads is the way to go.
-But before you place a paid ad anywhere, have a clear objective of what you want to accomplish, the message and image you want to portray and a way to measure it.

 In short, if you have the budget, spend it well.
 If you don’t have the budget, you need invest some sweat equity by learning how to do it yourself.